Crsarmv7l/DaikonTools-for-Yardstick-One/README.md

-# DaikonTX-for-Yardstick-One
+# DaikonTools-for-Yardstick-One

 What is it?

-This is a tool for the Yardstick One Radio dongle to send RF signals that have been saved as a .ys1 file according to the given format.
-It allows users to easily create a saved signal and transmit it without having to use the Rfcat interactive shell, or write their own python scripts.
+This is a tool for the Yardstick One Radio dongle to recieve/save/send RF signals via a .ys1 file.
+It allows users to easily recieve, save, send or create a saved signal by hand and transmit it without having to use the Rfcat interactive shell, or write their own python scripts.

 The .ys1 file format:

 Is easily readable and editable through any text editor.
 Parameters are entered into the file, and saved.
 The DaikonTX script run, the file name typed in and the signal sent according to the parameters in the .ys1 file.

   Required entries:
+ - If you save a recieved signal via DaikonRX all of the below will be done for you, simply enter a filename.

 - Entries must be in the order set forth in the ASK/FSK examples
 - Frequency must be entered to two decimals eg 315.00 or 433.92